Blog

 Our technologies, they either benefit the plant, benefit the soil, or both.
 If we can pair those technologies with traditional production practices, that’s a win-win.

-Scott - Agricen: Last year, Accomplish MAX was treated on nearly 2 million acres.
-It’s an in-furrow product used with starter fertilizers, with an average 7 to 8 bushel yield response in corn.
+Scott - Agricen: Last year, ACCOMPLISH MAX is an in-furrow product used with starter fertilizers, with an average 7 to 8 bushel yield response in corn.
 If you can minimize early season stresses and enhance the amount of nutrients available to the plant, that plant has a better chance of yield.

 Scott - Agricen: If we can embed our technology in applications that are already taking place so that farmers don’t have to alter what they are already doing, we’ve got a better likelihood of experiencing success.

-Accomplish MAX, Extract PBA and Terramar are available from Nutrien Ag Solutions.
+ACCOMPLISH MAX, EXTRACT and TERRAMAR are available from Nutrien Ag Solutions.

 This interview was edited for length and clarity.
 You can listen to the interview below or on Agricen's YouTube channel.